Building named to honor ice bucket challenge inspiration

 The 34-year-old Frates is a former Boston College baseball captain who in 2012 was diagnosed with Lou Gehrig’s disease.

 He and his family helped the ice bucket challenge spread on social media in 2014.
-The challenge has raised hundreds of millions of dollars for research into the degenerative disease that destroys nerve cells and has no cure.
+The challenge hundreds of millions of dollars for research into the degenerative disease that destroys nerve cells and has no cure.

 Boston College Athletic Director Martin Jarmond says there’s no better person to name the facility after.